Athletics high jump legend Dick Fosbury dead at 76: agent

 "He literally turned his event upside down."

-Fosbury first began experimenting with new ways of high jumping while still in school, but his new approach first gained global attention in 1968.
+Fosbury first began experimenting with new ways of high jumping while still in school, hitting upon his new technique in 1963 during a competition in which he jumped a personal best of 1.65m using an old technique.

 Victory at the US college championships was followed by a win at the US Olympic trials in Los Angeles.